The ancestors of the first family to use the name Creichtoom were thought to have lived among the Boernician

 Before the printing press and the first dictionaries appeared, names and other words were often spelled differently every time they were written.
 Creichtoom has appeared under the variations Crichton, Creighton, Creaton, Craighton, Creton, Creeton, Crichten, Crighton, Chreichton, Creichtone, Creychton, Creychtoun and many more.

 Early Notables of the Creichtoom family (pre 1700)

 Notable amongst the family at this time was Lord Crichton, Viscount Frendraught; William Crichton, 1st Lord Crichton of Sanquhar (died 1450s) ; Robert Crichton (died 1585), Catholic cleric, nephew of George Crichton, (d.
-1543), Bishop of Dunkeld; and Robert Crichton, 6th Lord Sanquhar (died 1612); Robert Creighton or Crichton (1593-1672), a...
-Another 88 words (6 lines of text) are included under the topic Early Creichtoom Notables in all our PDF Extended History products and printed products wherever possible.
+1543), Bishop of Dunkeld; and Robert Crichton, 6th Lord Sanquhar (died 1612); Robert Creighton or Crichton (1593-1672), a Scottish royalist churchman, Bishop of Bath and Wells; William Crichton (1598-1691), 2nd Earl of Dumfries; and James Crichton of...
+Another 69 words (5 lines of text) are included under the topic Early Creichtoom Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Creichtoom family to Ireland

 Some of the Creichtoom family moved to Ireland